-Our common stock is listed on Nasdaq Capital Market.
-Our common stock is thinly traded compared to larger more widely known companies.
+Our common stock is quoted on the OTBQB-tier of OTC Markets.
+Our common stock is thinly-traded compared to larger more widely known companies.
 Thinly traded common stock can be more volatile than common stock trading in an active public market.
 We cannot predict the extent to which an active public market for our common stock will develop or be sustained.